-As with any puppy, an early start is key when it comes to training, housebreaking, and socialization.
+As with any puppy, an early start is key in training, housebreaking, and socialization.
 You should expose your Golden Dox puppy to as many people and animals as possible in different environments.
 Dachshunds are high prey drive and will chase other dogs, cats, and pets if not taught otherwise.
 Like many small dogs, the Dachshund is known to be picky eaters, and the same can be true of your Golden Dox.

-Crate training helps with housebreaking because dogs generally don't mess up where they sleep.
+Crate training helps to housebreak because dogs generally don't mess up where they sleep.

 Will the training be easy?

 If your mix relies more on the Golden Retriever, training should be relatively straightforward.
-This breed loves to make its owners happy and learns quickly.
-However, patience is key if your Golden Dox is more dachshund as they are more difficult to train due to their stubborn streak.
+This breed loves to make his guardians happy and learns quickly.
+However, patience is key if your Golden Dox is more Dachshund as they are more difficult to train due to their stubborn streak.
 Although they learn quickly, they don't care too much about obeying commands.